 In June 2010, Turkmenistan made a high-level political commitment to work with the FATF and EAG to address its strategic AML/CFT deficiencies.
-Since October, Turkmenistan has taken steps towards improving its AML/CFT regime, including by undergoing an on-site for its mutual evaluation.
+Since February, Turkmenistan has taken steps towards improving its AML/CFT regime, including by adequately criminalising money laundering and terrorist financing.
 However, the FATF has determined that certain strategic AML/CFT deficiencies remain.
-Turkmenistan should continue to work on implementing its action plan to address these deficiencies, including by: (1) addressing the remaining issues with the criminalisation of money laundering and terrorist financing (Recommendation 1 and Special Recommendation II); (2) implementing adequate procedures to identify and freeze terrorist assets without delay (Special Recommendation III); (3) ensuring a fully operational and effectively functioning FIU (Recommendation 26); (4) developing collaboration between the FIU and domestic counterparts, including supervisory authorities; and (5) strengthening international cooperation.
+Turkmenistan should continue to work on implementing its action plan to address these deficiencies, including by: (1) implementing adequate procedures to identify and freeze terrorist assets without delay (Special Recommendation III); (2) ensuring a fully operational and effectively functioning FIU (Recommendation 26); (3) developing collaboration between the FIU and domestic counterparts, including supervisory authorities; and (4) strengthening international cooperation.
 The FATF encourages Turkmenistan to address its remaining deficiencies and continue the process of implementing its action plan.